-For a Master of Arts and a Master of Science, each student has a Program of Studies prepared by the Graduate Advisor in consultation with the student, and approved by the Dean/Director of Graduate Studies or Designate.
+For a Master of Arts, Master of Science and Masters of Environmental Studies/Sciences, each student has a Program of Studies prepared by the Graduate Advisor and approved by the Assistant Vice President Research & Graduate Studies.
 In cases of programs with a Major Research Paper/Thesis component, consultation will include the Research Supervisor.
 The Program of Studies must be approved before the student registers in the program, and must include a detailed schedule for progress and completion.

-In the Master of Education program, each admitted student will consult with his or her Graduate Advisor regarding the required courses, elective courses, and their Program of Study.
+In the Master of Education program, each admitted student will consult with his or her Graduate Faculty Advisor regarding the required courses, elective courses, and their Program of Study.
 In cases of programs with a Thesis component, consultation will include the Research Supervisor.
 In the case of the MEd program, which has multiple options for completion (Thesis, MRP and the 9-course plus Research Project and Seminar), timeline requirements for choosing a route are found in the MEd handbook.